Buying a Puppy

 2) Have you owned a golden retriever before?

-3) Are there other dogs in the home (age/breed)?
+3) Are there other dogs/pets in the home (age/breed)?

 4) Do you have an in-ground pool?

-2) The puppy needs to be raised indoors, and be fed/let out at midday for at least several months or more – is someone home during the day or can you come home from work midday?
+2) The puppy needs to be raised indoors, and be fed/let out at midday for at least several months.
+Is someone home during the day or can you come home from work midday?

-3) Is there a fenced year yard?
+3) Do you have a fenced year yard?
 This is necessary to confine your dog when let out and keep out animals, pets or children belonging to others.

 Do you require a deposit to reserve a puppy?

-While we are not a business but simply a hobby breeder, one ‘business’ practice we observe is deposits, like other breeders.
-We cannot reserve a puppy without a deposit.
-The deposit amount may vary in relation to our prices.
+While I am not a business but simply a hobby breeder, one ‘business’ practice I observe is deposits, like other breeders.
+I cannot reserve a puppy without a deposit.
+The deposit amount may vary in relation to my price.
 A deposit is a reservation for a puppy but doesn’t guarantee you a puppy.
-Sometimes we become oversold should the stud dog owner decide to select a puppy in lieu of the stud fee or we decide to keep one or more puppies from a litter, etc.
+Sometimes I become oversold should the stud dog owner decide to select a puppy in lieu of the stud fee or I decide to keep one or more puppies from a litter, etc.

-Generally, if WE cancel your reservation, your deposit will be refunded.
-If YOU cancel your reservation, we refund your deposit if/when we have resold your reservation/puppy.
+If I cancel your reservation, your deposit will be refunded.
+If YOU cancel your reservation, I will refund your deposit when I have resold your reservation/puppy.